- Quixote Village is a community of 30 previously homeless adults.

 - The Village site is 2.17 acres, and includes a large vegetable garden and personal front yard gardens in front of each cottage.

-- The Village is staffed by a full-time Program Manager and Resident Advocate.
+- The Village is staffed by a full-time Executive Director, Program Manager, and Resident Advocate.

 - The Village is supported by Panza, a 501C3 non-profit organization.
 (Panza is named for Sancho Panza, the servant of Don Quixote in the Cervantes novel.)